-Accounts receivable and prepayments
+Accounts receivable

-Accounts receivable and prepayments are stated at original invoice amount less a provision for any uncollectible amounts.
+Accounts receivable are stated at original invoice amount less a provision for any uncollectible amounts.
 An estimate for doubtful accounts is made when collection of the full amount is no longer probable.
 Bad debts are written off when there is no possibility of recovery.